Frequently Asked Questions

 Classes are held at the Center.
 Occasionally, classes may be held at the main campus of respective institutions, but the vast majority of classes are offered here.

 Where do I go to enroll for classes or register as a student?

 Students should visit the respective office of the respective school (within the Center) in which he or she is interested in attending for enrollment.
 Each student will work with the Admissions and Financial Aid Offices of their respective institutions to process enrollment.
-Contact information for each residential college and university is as follows:
+View contact information for each residential college and university by clicking here.

 Is my degree just like the degree of an on-campus student?